pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 <div class="alert alert-danger" role="alert">
 <h4>Warning</h4>
 Pantheon does not support manually editing and updating the VCL.
 We use a standard VCL for all sites on the platform.
-Requests are accepted, but we do not guarantee change requests will be implemented.</div>
+Requests for changes/updates to the standard VCL are accepted for consideration, but we do not guarantee change requests will be implemented.</div>

 This allows users to immediately see comments or changes they've made, even if they're not logged in.
 To best achieve this, we recommend setting the NO\_CACHE cookie to exist slightly longer than the site's page cache.
 This setting allows content contributors to resume using the cached pages once all cached pages have been updated.